 Pricing

 The pricing evaluation is the last SFDA drug registration stage.
-This evaluation stage is not going to be in parallel with the aforementioned evaluations.
+It is not parallel to the other assessments.
 This department performs a pharmacoeconomic study on the drug and generates a report for the SFDA pricing committee.
-The committee will set the CIF price then communicated to the applicant to accept or appeal.
+The committee will set the CIF price and ask the applicant to accept or appeal.

 Registration Committee